jvanegue/infer/README-pulseinf.md

 The full structured list of bug reports is stored in pulseinf-report.json

+# Run Pulse-♾️ on an SV-COMP NLA testsuite

+$ ./termination-run-svcomp.sh

 # Run Pulse-♾️ on an OSS project (ex: openssl)

 git clone https://github.com/openssl/openssl